Barandis/kessel/docsrc/parsers/sep1.md

 #### Success

-* Succeeds as long as neither parser fails fatally.
-When either parser first fails, the successful results of `p` up to that point are collected and returned.
-Since `p` can match zero or more times, even failure to match `p` altogether still results in success, just with an empty array as a result.
+* Succeeds as long as `p` matches at least once and neither parser fails fatally.
+When either parser first fails after at least one success from `p`, the successful results of `p` up to that point are collected and returned.

+#### Failure

+* Fails if `p` does not succeed at least once.

 #### Fatal Failure